Google Logo

 What Are Custom Orthotics?

 Custom orthotics are medical-grade shoe inserts prescribed by a podiatrist and fabricated to match the precise contours of your feet.
-Unlike store-bought insoles, which offer generic cushioning, custom orthotics are designed to correct the specific biomechanical issues that are causing your pain.
+Unlike store-bought insoles, which offer generic cushioning, custom orthotics are designed around your foot structure and gait so they can provide targeted support where a generic insert may not.

-They work by redistributing pressure across the foot, correcting alignment, controlling abnormal motion, and providing targeted support where your foot needs it most.
-This makes them effective not just for treating foot pain — but for relieving pain throughout the knees, hips, and lower back that originates from poor foot mechanics.
+They work by redistributing pressure across the foot, supporting alignment, controlling abnormal motion, and providing targeted support where your foot needs it most.
+This may help patients whose foot mechanics contribute to foot pain, heel pain, knee discomfort, hip discomfort, or lower back strain.

 Custom orthotics come in different types depending on your needs.
-Functional orthotics control abnormal motion and are used for conditions like plantar fasciitis, flat feet, and overpronation.
-Accommodative orthotics provide cushioning and pressure relief — particularly important for diabetic patients and those with calluses or ulcers.
+Functional orthotics help control abnormal motion and are used for conditions like plantar fasciitis, flat feet, and overpronation.
+Accommodative orthotics provide cushioning and pressure relief, which can be important for diabetic foot concerns, calluses, or ulcers.

 With proper care, a quality pair of custom orthotics typically lasts one to five years.
-Dr. Burdge evaluates your gait, foot structure, and condition at every visit to ensure your orthotics continue to serve you well.
+Dr. Burdge evaluates your gait, foot structure, and condition at every visit to ensure your orthotics continue to fit your treatment goals.

 Heel & Arch Pain Sufferers